 If I want to beat my head against the bus stop window, don’t mess me about.
 Don’t put your hand between my forehead and the glass.
-Don’t be all strong and gentle and caring.
+Don’t be all gentle and caring.

 Help.
 Seriously, go away … and help.

 Hail rattles on the metal roof, freezing wind whips clothing…

 I’m being hugged by someone I don’t know.
 She’s tall, elegant and strong.